vovavasylyna/blog3/content/writing/root-cause-for-empathy.md

 ---
-title: "Root Cause for Empathy"
+title: "Root cause for empathy"
 date: 2021-11-07T09:47:44+03:00
 ---
 I got an interesting idea during one of the conversations the other day.